andreaselia/laravel-analytics/README.md

 ## Laravel Nova

-The packege comes with a dashboard and metrics for Laravel Nova.
+The package comes with a dashboard and metrics for Laravel Nova.

 ### Dashboard